-5.2.6 Safety management at office
+Safety management at office

-We provide our employees with suitable facilities in our office such as adjustable chairs with handles and regular risk assessment of using display devices.
+We provide our employees with suitable facilities in our office such as adjustable chairs with handles, the latest training on the operation of display devices, and regular risk assessment of using display devices.
 In addition to provision of equipment, the Group will provide the newly recruited employees with training on safety at office, so as to raise our employees' safety awareness.